Welcome to the University of West Georgia Transfer Credit webpage.

 To view previously evaluated Military Transfer Credit, view the Transfer Equivalency Tool.

 The University of West Georgia currently has several articulation agreements with the Technical College System of Georgia and West Georgia Technical College.

 Technical College System of Georgia (TCSG) articulation agreement specifies 28 general education courses that are guaranteed to transfer between SACSCOC-accredited USG institutions.

 West Georgia Technical College (WGTC) articulation agreements outline how the credits from WGTC’s associate degree programs seamlessly transfer to UWG’s bachelor programs within the same subject areas.
-Specific Transfer Pathway programs offered: General Business, Criminal Justice, Psychology, Nursing, and General Studies.
+Specific Transfer Pathway programs offered: General Studies, Biology, Criminal Justice, Political Science, Psychology, Sociology, Economics, and Nursing.
 Below is a list of all the courses that have been approved through the articulation agreements for transfer credit:

 GA Regents Test:

 All students seeking a degree from a University System of Georgia institution must fulfill the Georgia Regents Reading and Writing Requirements.
 UWG is a Regents "Test" exempt institution, which means that students who complete Core Area A1 (ENGL 1101 & ENGL 1102) fulfill their Regents requirement of reading and writing competency without taking the exam.
 Therefore, if a student has passed ENGL 1101 and 1102 with a "C" or better at UWG (or has been granted transfer credit for those classes AFTER ENROLLING at UWG), then the student is exempt from Regents’ Test requirements.